 Originally posted April 12, 2011

-Just like its neighbor the Woodlands, Woodmont in Tamarac wants to form a Neighborhood Improvement District as well.
+Just like its neighbor, the Woodlands, Woodmont in Tamarac wants to form a Neighborhood Improvement District as well.
 A Neighborhood Improvement District is created in an area that wants public-use improvements that are paid for by special tax assessments to property owners in the community in which the improvements are made.
-The kinds of projects that can be financed through the District must be for facilities used by the public, and must be on property within the District.
+The kinds of projects that can be financed through the District must be for facilities used by the public and must be on property within the District.

 The Woodlands formed their Neighborhood Improvement District primarily to fund security for their development.
 Whether it is used for gates or security cameras, the type of security has not been decided yet in this newly formed District.
-Once it is decided, it will be up to the residents to vote on the improvement in order for it to be implemented.
+Once it is determined, it will be up to the residents to vote on the improvement for it to be implemented.
 Other uses for the Woodlands District would be beautification of the neighborhood and possibly a neighborhood park.

 It looks like the same inaccuracies about Neighborhood Improvement Districts are going around Woodmont as they did in the Woodlands.
-However, this one is misleading residents into thinking there will be land use changes as a result of creating a District.
+However, this one is misleading residents into thinking there will be land-use changes as a result of creating a District.

 The following letter by Woodmont Association President Lee Viverette addresses these rumors:

 Response to a Divisive letter sent to our residents

 A letter was mailed to all the residents of Woodmont, and while there were a few correct statements, for the most part, the letter was misleading and disturbing.